JuliaDataScience/JuliaDataScience/contents/df_end.md

 ## Filter and Subset {#sec:filter}

-Continuing from the earlier mentioned table.
+Continuing from the earlier mentioned data.

 ```jl
 sco("""